David Hare (philanthropist)

-David Hare (1775–1842) was a Scottish watchmaker and philanthropist in Bengal, India (see East India Company and their rule in India).
+David Hare (1775 – 1 June 1842) was a Scottish watchmaker, philanthropist, and educationist in Bengal, India (see East India Company and their rule in India).
 He founded many educational institutions in Calcutta (now Kolkata), such as the Hindu School, and Hare School and helped in founding Presidency College.

 Early life

-David Hare was born in Scotland in 1775.
+Hare was born in Scotland in 1775.
 He came to India in 1800 to make a fortune as a watch maker.
 However, while he prospered in his business his mind was distracted by the deplorable conditions of the native population and unlike most of the other people who returned to their native land after gathering a fortune to live a life in peace and prosperity, he decided to stay back in the country and devote himself entirely to the cause of its uplift.
 However, he was no missionary, seeking to convert others to his religion.
 He lived his own life and allowed others to live their own, only helping to improve their condition.
 He also founded the School Book Society.